- 1 What are the time frames of this age?

 In extreme cases, which hopefully won’t happen to you, a teenager may experience morbid attraction to drugs, anorexia, or prone to criminal activities.

 How to overcome it?

-A quick tip: Study online resources and books about teenagers, remember your adolescence – what you felt, how you behaved, what was important for you in this time!
+Study online resources and books about teenagers, remember your adolescence – what you felt, how you behaved, what was essential for you to at this time!

 Expect changes in the mood of your child.
 Be prepared for possible conflict, as they rarely can be avoided because the kid is trying to become an adult, but try to approach all these issues wisely and strive to find a compromise.

 When a child is younger, he knows and accepts the statement “parents are always right,” and at that time, your authority was not subject to question.

 Still, now the situation is different, so you will have to change the approach from the mandating to friendly.